 - Clear Local Fonts: Optional – This option removes all the existing fonts and stylesheets from your local server.
 You do not need to use this feature often.
 When there are any issues with the fonts or stylesheets, I recommend clearing the local fonts.

 - Disable Local Fonts: Optional – If you are not using Google Fonts on your website and using system fonts for maximum performance, you can disable Google Fonts through the Perfmatters settings.
-Remember enabling this option will disable Google Fonts from your entire website.
+Remember, enabling this option will disable Google Fonts from your entire website.
 I recommend keeping this feature disabled.

-CDN Settings
+CDN

-After configuring the font settings, move to the CDN section.
+Let’s move to the CDN section.
 CDN settings are easy to configure and won’t take much time.
 Here are the settings you need to configure.

 - CDN URL: Enter the URL – In this space, enter the URL of the CDN.

-- Included directories: Mention the folders – If you need to add custom folders to the CDN, use this field.
-By default, the Perfmatters plugin will add wp-contents and wp-includes to the included directories list.
-If you do not have any custom folders to include, leave this setting empty.
+- Included Directories: Mention the Folders – If you need to add custom folders to the CDN, use this field.
+By default, the Perfmatters plugin will add

-- CDN exclusions: Mention file extensions – This option excludes specific file types from CDN.
+to the included directories list.
+If you do not have any custom folders to include, leave this setting empty. - CDN Exclusions: Mention File Extensions – This option excludes specific file types from CDN.
 You can add .php and .xml in the field.

-Analytics Settings
+Analytics

-Google Analytics is a great tool to understand your visitor’s behavior and how they interact with your website.
+Google Analytics is a great tool to understand your visitors’ behavior and how they interact with your website.
 Here are the ideal Perfmatters settings to optimize the Google Analytics integration.

-- Enable local Analytics: Enable – This is the main configuration option you need to enable.
+- Enable Local Analytics: Enable – This is the main configuration option you need to enable.
 Enabling this will help you host Google Analytics locally on your server, reducing third-party HTTP requests.

 - Tracking ID: Enter Your Unique ID – Once you have enabled the local Analytics feature, enter your tracking ID here.
 This is how you can host Analytics locally on your server.